The Fishing Communities Coalition’s advocacy programs cover a broad set of the key issues impacting small scale fishing and seafood businesses.

 Our members know that supporting coastal communities requires smart, targeted advocacy.
 It’s a competitive ocean, after all.
 By elevating voices from fishing communities, leading by example, and developing national solutions for community based fishermen in all regions, the FCC is America’s voice for fishery conservation, sustainable business, and the preservation of the fishing way of life.

-Recognizing the profound impact of climate change on marine ecosystems and fishing communities, the FCC is committed to ensuring that fishery management decisions are informed by the latest scientific understanding of a changing climate and warming oceans.
+The FCC is committed to ensuring that fishery management decisions are informed by the latest scientific understanding of a changing climate and warming oceans.
 By incorporating climate-related data and projections into management plans, we can better anticipate and adapt to shifting fish populations, ocean conditions, and environmental stressors.

 Young Fishermen's Development Act